 In September, The Baltic Sea Centre’s research vessel Electra, traveled to Tvärminne Zoological Station for a sampling week as part of the Swedish-Finnish research collaboration, "Baltic Bridge".

-This was the second multi-disciplinary research trip in the Finnish archipelago with scientists from several departments at both Stockholm University and University of Helsinki.
+This cruise was the second multi-disciplinary research trip in the Finnish archipelago with scientists from several departments at both Stockholm University and the University of Helsinki.
 The week was spent investigating a range of different geological, oceanographical and ecological factors of the area.
 One of the projects involved exploring the carbon cycling in the sea by studying the greenhouse gases methane and carbon dioxide.

 Investigating the carbon cycle